 President Clinton gave the Class Day Address at Yale University last weekend.
 He was clearly very taken with the sartorial headgear splendour of the new Yale graduates, noting how the Secretary of State’s phone call the previous night hadn’t prepared him at all.
 That note allowed him to express his thanks to Yale–not least for introducing him to Hillary Rodham in the 1970s.
+So the stage was well set for this Clinton Yale speech.

 A central theme to his speech were the common elements that we all share.
 Combining seriousness with jocularity, he referenced the human genome project–a project on which “I spent your family’s taxes.”
 He noted how similar we are to one another.
 Yet, despite these similarities, most people dwell on the differences.